californiarip/imash_adts/README.md

 in this repository, I have uploaded my implementations of abstract data structuress - stack, queue, set, hashmaps.

-These have been done for the course csci152: performance and data structures, summer 2023.
+these have been done for the course csci152: performance and data structures, summer 2023.